 In early sobriety, it’s common to experience depression.
-The loss of the ally, drugs or alcohol, can feel the death of a loved one.
+The loss of the ally, drugs, or alcohol, can feel like the death of a loved one.
 While the relationship was dysfunctional, it was still our closest ally.
 We looked forward to waking up with drugs, drinking before bed, and using substances throughout the day.
-When that relationship ends, there is often grief which can include anger, sadness, and depression.
+When that relationship ends, there is often grief, which can include anger, sadness, and depression.

 Depression and Sobriety

 This mourning in early sobriety usually passes over time.
 In working a program of recovery and adjusting to life sober, the depression often lifts.
-For others, the depression goes beyond the early days.
+For others, depression goes beyond the early days.
 For some, it may even develop late in recovery.
-If your symptoms of depression have been persistent for more than two weeks, it may be time to seek help.
+If your depression symptoms have been persistent for more than two weeks, it may be time to seek help.

 Shame often comes with depression.
-Many in recovery feel immense joy about being sober and don’t have any personal experience with mental illness.
+Many in recovery feel immense joy about being sober and don’t have any personal mental illness experience.
 Sharing your depression can feel scary and embarrassing.
-Sometimes people even tell themselves if they worked a better program of recovery then their depression would go away.
+Sometimes people even tell themselves if they worked a better recovery program, then their depression would go away.

 Clinical depression has several characteristics that differ from sadness or the blues.
 If you are experiencing a variety of these symptoms for two or more weeks, you may be experiencing depression:

-- Diminished interest in nearly all activities on a daily basis
+- Diminished interest in nearly all activities daily

 - Thoughts of death or suicide, not necessarily with a fear of death